Library Reading Rooms

 The reading room holds books and publications on economic and social topics such as business, finance, trade, transnational corporations, transport, energy, environment, population, status of women, etc.

-The reading room houses the latest official statistical publications from most countries of the world and from many intergovernmental and non-governmental organizations.
-Six computers and printer are also available to users.
+The reading room also houses the latest official statistical publications from most countries of the world and from many intergovernmental and non-governmental organizations.

 Periodical and Newspaper Collections